 Apple's Worldwide Developers Conference event — or WWDC as it's often referred to — sees the Silicon Valley-based brand welcome developers from across the globe, allowing them to learn about the latest Apple software and tools from the company itself.

-also uses the platform to announce its latest software releases, and that should happen in 2021 too with iOS 15.
+But Apple also uses the platform to announce its latest software releases, and that should happen in 2021 too with iOS 15.

 Apple is expected to announce iOS 15 at WWDC 2021